jcolag/entropy-arbitrage/2024-08-31-geiko-eien-ni.md

 ## What's Adaptable?

-We have something like half a dozen members of the [*okiya*](https://en.wikipedia.org/wiki/Okiya), and the mechanical lizard-like nohnas synthetic bodies.
+We have something like half a dozen members of the {% wiki Okiya|*okiya*|en %}, and the mechanical lizard-like nohnas synthetic bodies.

 ## Coming Attractions